 Like most popular games, Roblox is designed to keep people playing.
-But it’s essential to make sure your child has a balanced lifestyle that includes off-screen activities.
-Excessive gaming can lead to social problems and health issues — such as sleep disruption, anxiety, and mood swings.
+But it’s essential to make sure your child has a balanced lifestyle that includes off-screen activities, as well.

 How to set time limits in Roblox:

-- Encourage time away from the screen.
+Encourage time away from the screen.
 You can help your children develop healthier lifestyles with regular screen breaks.
-Reward them with treats or praise when they spend time on other non-screen hobbies (like sports, art, and music).
+Reward them with treats or encouragement when they spend time on other non-screen hobbies (like sports, art, and music).

-- Use Parental Controls.
-There are no built-in time limitation settings in Roblox, but you can manage your child's screen time by using Aura parental controls.
+Use parental controls.
+There are no built-in time limit settings in Roblox, but you can manage your child's screen time by using Aura parental controls.

 10. Protect your devices with antivirus software and a VPN

 A November 2022 report revealed that over 200,000 Roblox users had installed a corrupted Chrome browser extension — SearchBlox — in which hackers had built a backdoor allowing them to steal Roblox credentials and assets [*].